-Crank bar is very important for slab.
-It is also important for preparing bar bending schedule.
-So, In this article, I will discuss what is crank bar and why it is used in slab.
+Crank bar, also known as bent up bar is very important for slabs.
+It is also important for preparing a bar bending schedule.

 What Is Crank Bar?

-Different shape of bent up bars and cranks are provided in the slab and other structural members.
+Different shape of cranks bar is provided in the slab and other structural members.
 Bars are bent near the supports normally at an angle of 45°.
 The angle bent may also be 30° in shallow beams where the (effective depth < 1.5 breadth).

-When bent up bars are provided, the strength and deformation capacity of slabs with bent up bars compared to slabs without bent up bars is sufficiently increased.
+When these bars are provided, the strength and deformation capacity of slabs with bent up bars compared to slabs without bent up bars is sufficiently increased.